andreasm80/blog.local/content/post/2024-06-10-arista-automated-provisioning-ansible/index.md

 Source: Arista's [homepage](https://www.arista.com/en/company/company-overview).

-Arista has some really great products and solutions, and in this post I will have a deeper look at using [Ansible Validated Design](https://avd.arista.com) automating the whole bringup process of a Spine-Leaf topology.
+Arista has some really great products and solutions, and in this post I will have a deeper look at using [Arista Validated Design](https://avd.arista.com) automating the whole bringup process of a Spine-Leaf topology.
 I will also see how this can be used to make the network underlay more agile by adding changes "on-demand".

 I have been working with VMware NSX for many years and one of NSX benefits is how easy it is to automate.
 I am very keen on testing out how I can achieve the same level of automation with the physical underlay network too.